Submissions

 References

-In references, the names of all authors should be written.
-Usage of "et al" should not be preferred.
+In reference, the names of all authors should be written.
+The usage of "et al." should not be preferred.

-If available, please always include DOIs as full DOI links in your reference list.
+If available, please always include DOIs as full DOI links in the reference list.

 (e.g. “https://doi.org/............”).

 Use abbreviations for journal names.
-Journal titles should be abbreviated in accordance with the journal abbreviations in Index Medicus/ MEDLINE/PubMed.
+Journal titles should be abbreviated following the journal abbreviations in Index Medicus/ MEDLINE/PubMed.

 Journal Article